kpsheahe-su/NBA_Data_and_Monte_Carlo/README.md

 The third dataset is Player Season Long data (Player_Season_Stats2.csv) which includes Basic performance stats for a player in a given season.
 This includes regular season and playoffs.
 The data was manually scraped from NBA.com as they prevent web-scraping through 404 errors.

 The other files include NBA Logos (30), Player Profile Pictures (+1000), a user guide that details more information, and the Python files needed to create the datasets.
 The tools used in this work were Python, Tableau, and Excel.
 Special Mention to Sudeep Tandon and Murhaf Abdal-qader who were great teammates during the project and helped in all the steps mentioned.
+The final tableau tool can be found at this link: https://public.tableau.com/app/profile/sudeep.tandon/viz/NBADashboardV8/LandingPage?publish=yes and is named Bucket Getter.

 If you have any questions please feel free to email me Kevin.Sheahen@ucdconnect.ie or via Whatsapp +1-201-888-9299